lurchmath/lurchmath.github.io/docs/tut-03-meaningful-math.md

 ## Why two types of math?

-Students will almost always want to use meaningful math only, so that Lurch will read and grade all of their work.
-But instructors may want to enter a mix of meaningful and expository math.
+Students will almost always want to use meaningful math, so that Lurch will read and grade all of their work.
+But instructors may want to enter a mix of meaningful and expository math, and students who want to add exposition to their proofs may do so as well.

 For example, if an instructor is defining a new set of axioms, and they want to intersperse examples that explain the axioms, they don't want Lurch to